 On June 27, 2017 ADOT provided a copy of this questionnaire and the associated planning assumptions to the following consultation parties, the Environmental Protection Agency (EPA), FHWA, MAG, ADEQ and the Maricopa County Air Quality Department as the local air agency in Maricopa County, for a 30-day consultation period.
-There were a few comments on the document(s) and ADOT provided a response to comments and an updated planning assumptions document, noting that this project will proceed as a project that requires a quantitative PM10 hot-spot analysis under 40CFR 93.123(b) and ADOT is conducting the hot-spot modeling in accordance with the traffic modeling data used in the September 22, 2017 traffic study and other planning assumptions.
+There were a few comments on the document(s) and ADOT provided a response to comments and an updated planning assumptions document, noting that this project will proceed as a project that requires a quantitative PM10 hotspot analysis under 40CFR 93.123(b) and ADOT is conducting the hot-spot modeling in accordance with the traffic modeling data used in the September 22, 2017 traffic study and other planning assumptions noted in Table 2 Methods, Models and Assumptions.